Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 The project provides the following functionalities.
 - a boolean retrieval interface for law cases (fuzzy supported)
 - a vector-based retrieval interface for instruments of law cases
-- an option of sorting all law cases retrieved by some specific items
+- an option of sorting all law cases retrieved by some specific attributes
 - a pleasant frontend

 ## Prerequisites